-- A small number of modules are not available to short-term students.
-If it is essential that you take a particular module in order to attend Kent, you may wish to check this with us prior to application.
+If it is essential that you take a particular module/topic during your time at Kent, you may wish to check this with us prior to application.

-The overview will detail what you study within each module.
-Please read this part carefully to make sure that it covers topics that you are likely to find interesting.
-You should also consider whether the module is at the right level.
+When you click on each module title in the Catalogue, you will see an overview.
+Please read this carefully to make sure that it covers topics that you are likely to find interesting and that are the right level.

-- Level 4 modules are offered at Stage 1.
+- Level 4 modules are the first year of the undergraduate degree (Stage 1).
 These modules are often a good way to explore a new area of study.